BananaFudgkins/cocktaildb/README.md

 # CocktailDB Experiments
-This is some experimentation I'm doing with TheCocktailDB to start getting into web development using svelte.
+This is some experimentation I'm doing with [TheCocktailDB API](https://www.thecocktaildb.com/api.php) to start getting into web development using svelte.